xning11/xning11.github.io/_moments/2017-01-22-higher-edu.md

 ----
 To the end:
 I remember in my old days, I was scared of voicing my opinions.
 I always phrased my points in mind but didn’t try to say it loud.
 And as time went by, I was more scared of saying and even less involved in thinking.
 I realized that this is a vicious circle that I need to get rid of.
 Now, I am trying to be more active, think critically and talk properly.
 This is my first time blogging and expressing my thinking and opinions, I’m so excited that I start my blogging life.
-However, I am not an expert in using English, which is a second language for me.
+However, I am not an expert in English, which is a second language for me.
 Please notify me for any confusion or misunderstanding that may upset you.
-I appreciate of anyone’s kindly understanding.
+I appreciate of your kind understanding.

+**Note:** This post is archived and migrated from my wordpress website.
+Some opinions may be outdated.
+{: .notice--info}